Photo by Innerbody Research

 In these comparisons, BlueChew fares quite well overall.
 But there are many men out there who would prefer to try something other than a prescription-strength solution at the outset, especially if their ED is only mild or sporadic.
 These men still have plenty of options, though many will likely end up using a prescription at some point, if for no other reason than reliability and convenience.

 The supplement industry has been trying to help men improve their performance in the bedroom for decades.
 As the science and manufacturing processes have evolved, some even appear as though they could make a real difference, at least in milder cases of ED.
-However, there are some serious caveats to consider before trying a natural ED supplement, as many suffer similar cardiovascular side effects as BlueChew’s prescription options but have been less rigorously studied.
+However, there are some serious caveats to consider before trying a natural ED supplement, as many cause similar cardiovascular side effects as BlueChew’s prescription options but have been less rigorously studied.

 Nutritional supplements that may help with ED are generally divided into three subcategories: male enhancement pills, testosterone boosters, and volume pills.
 Let’s take a quick look at how each category is designed to understand them a bit better.

 These are the most likely to make a difference for men with mild ED, though that likelihood is still relatively small.
-They contain ingredients like L-arginine, ginseng, and horny goat weed, studies into which are often inconclusive or statistically insignificant, even if they show promise for erectile performance.
-If you’re a candidate for BlueChew, we believe you will be better off trying BlueChew than these supplements.
+They contain ingredients like L-arginine, ginseng, and horny goat weed, studies into which are often inconclusive or statistically insignificant, even if they show promise for erectile performance.17 18 If you’re a candidate for BlueChew, we believe you will be better off trying BlueChew than these supplements.

 Volume pills are as connected with fertility as they are with ED, and many are advertised as being able to increase the quantity and quality of your ejaculate.